10sajan10/consumer-program/README.md

    pip3 install -r requirements.txt
    ```

-3. Ensure you have the AWS CLI set up and your credentials properly configured:
+3. Ensure you have your credentials properly configured:

 ## Usage
 ### Running the Program